ludovic-ronsin-cbp/liquibase-groovy-dsl/README.md

   then run it again with the new version to fix the checksums.

 4. Liquibase changed the `resourceFilter` attribute of the `includeAll` element to just `filter`.
-Since the Groovy DSL is being built for Luquibase 3.6.x, it will throw an error if it finds the old `resourceFilter` attribute, so you will need to convert any effected change sets.
+Since the 2.0.0 version of the Groovy DSL was built for Liquibase 3.6.x, it will throw an error if it finds the old `resourceFilter` attribute, so you will need to convert any effected change sets.
 Note that `includeAll` is one of the few things handled by the DSL itself, so `filter` will still work even if you're using an older version of Liquibase.

 5. The `alterSequence` change used to have a `willCycle` attribute.
 That attribute is now called `cycle`